Vladg24YT/VoidExperiments/README.md

 # VoidExperiments
-An attempt at creating a documentation on Minecraft 0.1.21 Void Experiments webseries
+An attempt at creating a documentation on Minecraft Void Experiments ARG.
+If you have something to add - open an issue or fork the repository and PR the changes.

 ## Videos
 ### [mark101 (formerly Minecraft Alpha Gameplay)](https://www.youtube.com/channel/UCFi2lnblEc4CBxGMQAWyMHg)